jamesdbrock/monadic-parsers-at-input-boundary/README.md

 ### (slide)

-Whenever your process receives an input byte stream, the first thing you should do is to parse that byte stream into a data structure.
+Whenever your process receives a byte stream from the world beyond the process input boundary, the first thing you should do is to parse that byte stream into a data structure.

 Monadic parsers are the easiest and most effective way to do that.